gkocjan/fastapi_tdd/README.md

 ## Task 1
 Write your first test.
 Don't bother naming things, creating API or setting up a database.
 Just write a simple test with `assert False` in it.

+## Task 2
+Search for an example of how to write a test for FastAPI. (hint: documentation is your best friend!)